laravelgpt/laravelgpt/tests/feature-behaviors/mcp/mcp-command.md

 ### Scenario 3: MCP Run SQLite Query (Happy Path)
 **Task Description:**
-Use vibe-tools to execute the SQLite MCP server's `read_query` tool to count the number of users in the test database at {{path:test.db}}.
-When calling vibe-tools mcp run for this that "ONLY mcp-server-sqlite should be used"
+Use laravelgpt to execute the SQLite MCP server's `read_query` tool to count the number of users in the test database at {{path:test.db}}.
+When calling laravelgpt mcp run for this that "ONLY mcp-server-sqlite should be used"

 **Expected Behavior:**
 - The AI agent should use the MCP run command with the SQLite server's read_query tool